abaines/search-extension/webstore/extension-listing.md

 ## Description

-OpenHighlighter is a source available tool that quickly auto-highlights multiple custom search terms or phrases on any webpage.
+🔗 See [manifest.json](../extension/manifest.json) for json description.

 ● Enter your search terms (one per line) in the popup.
 ● Instantly highlight all matches on the current page.
 ● Optionally, enable automatic highlighting on every page you visit.
 ● Your search terms and settings are saved locally and never leave your browser.
 ● Source available and supported on GitHub.

 https://github.com/abaines/search-extension